 When looking to involve the community in your school or program, consider which cultures and ethnicities are represented.
 This will help ensure that your program reflects the diversity, interests, and members of your community.
 Exposing students to a variety of cultures, traditions, and beliefs will help them become more accepting of differences in others.
-Try these ideas for involving the community in students’ social and emotional learning.
-They can strengthen your SEL programs and help students start seeing themselves as contributing members of their communities.
+Try these ideas for involving the community in students’ social and emotional development.
+They can strengthen your programs and help students start seeing themselves as contributing members of their communities.

 Need more ideas?
 Connect with our advisors at Aperture Education today!